-Table 12-3 and Section 12.1 describe the road construction that will occur within Segment 8.
+Table 12.3 and Section 12.1 describes the road and railroad construction that will be occurring within Segment 6 - Package 4A.
 Section 13.2 discusses the railroad crossings.
-The majority of crossings will be completed utilizing trenchless techniques, including HDD, resulting in minimal disruption of traffic patterns.
-Where HDD is not feasible due to site conditions, open cuts will be conducted.
+The majority of crossings will be completed utilizing trenchless techniques, including HDD, resulting in minimal disruption of traffic patterns Where HDD is not feasible due to site conditions, open cuts will be conducted, open cuts will be conducted.
 Each crossing method is discussed in the sections mentioned above.